LibreOffice 5.2, the free, open source alternative to Microsoft Office gets the job done. Yet there are compromises.

 iWorks is free, but only when you spend well over $1000 on an Apple computer.
 That’s stretching the meaning of free.
 Some other free apps extract money from you later.
 There’s none of this with LibreOffice.

-A full office suite
+LibreOffice 5.2 is a full office suite

 LibreOffice is among the most complete office suites, free or not.
 It includes more apps, functionality and features than every free alternative.
 LibreOffice almost matches the most popular paid version of Microsoft Office 365.